SKSHAMKAUSHAL/Ecommerce_Follow_Along/README.md

 Set up dedicated folders for organizing backend code effectively.
 Initialize and configure a Node.js server to handle API requests.
-Connect y
-our application to MongoDB to store and manage data.
+Connect your application to MongoDB to store and manage data.
 Implement basic error handling to ensure your server runs smoothly.

 ***Milestone 4***: **Created and Configured Files**